vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

-This is the intermediate state of dissolution[^89] which ends in avyakta.
-When the time of destruction is over, a new creation begins again.
-At that time, those who attained liberation by following other śāstras are also created.[^90] The span of life of Lord Srikantha is one day of those rudras who abide in the veils (kañcukas).[^91] The length of their night is the same.
-One day of Gahanesa is the life span of Rudra.
 The length of his night is the same.
-During the night of

-TANTRASĀRA 95

-Gahanesa, everything that remains dissolves in māyā.
-After disso lution, Gahanesa creates again.
-When the life span of the unmani fest state (avyakta) is multiplied by ten parardhas (one parardha is 100,000 billion years), it is said to be the period of one day of māyā.
+During the night of [[95]] Gahanesa, everything that remains dissolves in māyā.
+After dissolution, Gahanesa creates again.
+When the life span of the unmanifest state (avyakta) is multiplied by ten parardhas (one parardha is 100,000 billion years), it is said to be the period of one day of māyā.
 The same is the case for the length of the night of māyā.
 The night of māyā is stated to be a dissolution (pralaya).
 The time span of māyā, when multiplied by one hundred parārdha, is one day of Isvara.
 There, the vital energy (prāṇa) creates the universe.
 The same is true for the length of one night, during which prāṇa takes rest.
 In the cavity called brahmabila, where the vital energy stops its function and although consciousness there remains in -a tranquil state, even there this sequence persists.
 When the life span of Isvara is multiplied by one hundred parārdhas, the number we arrive at amounts to one day of Sadāśiva.
 The same occurs in the length of his night.
 Sadāśiva's night is known as mahāpra laya.[^92] After the end of his period, Sadāśiva encloses bindu, ardhrachandra, and nirodhikā within himself and dissolves him self into nāda.
 Nāda dissolves into śakti, śakti into vyāpini, and vyāpinī into anāśritaśiva.
 One day of anāśritaśiva is equal to one day of śakti when multiplied by 10 million parārdhas.
 Anāśrita rests in the realm of samanā.
 This equilibrium of samanā is known as Brahmā.
 From this state of equilibrium (the most sub tle state of mind), which is beyond mutation, all these aforesaid ‘mutations of time and their dissolutions arise like the cyclic motion of the "wheel of time,' similar to the opening and closing of the eyelids.
 The procedure of counting is as follows: 1; 10; 10 x 10; 100 x 10; 1,000 x 10; 10,000 x 10; 100,000 x 10; 1,000,000 x 10; 10,000,000 x 10; 100,000,000 x 10; 1,000,000,000 x 10; 10,000,000,000 x 10; 100,000,000,000 x 10; 1,000,000,000,000 X 10; 10,000,000,000,000 x 10; 100,000,000,000,000 x 10; 1,000,000,000,000,000 x 10; 10,000,000,000,000,000 x 10.
 These are named eka, daśa, sata, sahasra, ayuta, lakṣa, niyuta, koṭi, arbuda, vrnda, kharva, nikharva, padma, sarku, samu dra, antya, madhya, parārdha.
 Thus, the number coming later is ten times higher than the former.
 The total of these numbers

 96 TANTRASARA